sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-22-investment_notes_financial_analysis_income_statement.md

 * <b>Net Income/Net Profit = Revenue - Expense</b>

 We will look at the 'Income statement' for PI Industries .
 PI is a leading Agri Input and Custom Synthesis & Manufacturing company in India.
 The annual report referred is for FY2016.
-You can find the see the Annual report [here](http://www.bseindia.com/bseplus/AnnualReport/523642/5236420315.pdf).
+You can see the Annual report [here](http://www.bseindia.com/bseplus/AnnualReport/523642/5236420315.pdf).

 *Income Statement for P.I Industries*
 <img src="/images/posts/investment_notes/income_statement/income_statement.png" height = "800" width="900">